1875 Victorian football season: Provincial

 In addition to the premiership, Geelong became the permanent owners of the Western District Challenge Cup, which it had held since the start of 1874.
 The club won the cup after its controversial win against on 25 September at the Argyle Ground in Geelong.
 In the match, Austin of Geelong, while in possession of the ball, weaved through several spectators who were encroaching on the playing field, before passing to Fairbain who kicked a goal.
-Ballarat protested against the goal on the basis of interference, and when the goal was upheld, walked off the ground and forfeited the match.
+Ballarat protested against the goal based on interference, and when the goal was upheld, walked off the ground and forfeited the match.